thermondo/django-package-template/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 ##### Maintainable

-The package and it's features needs to be maintainable.
+The package and it is features needs to be maintainable.
 It is more important upgrade to the latest Django or Python release than it is to add more features.